Back

 • Working on: Business and Leadership Skills Certificate and Associate of Applied Business Management

 Highlight any other professional and educational accomplishments.
-Share the goals you have as a BYU-Pathway student and for your career.
+Let recruiters know about your goals as a BYU-Pathway student and beyond.

 LinkedIn Article: Edit the About section of your profile

-• Work Experience: Share your past employment history, including the company name, dates of employment, job title, description of responsibilities, and top achievements.
-If you have had Church callings or volunteer positions related to your field of labor (such as missionary service, stake auditor, or ward social media specialist) you can also add this to your work section.
-In the summary, you can note it was a volunteer position.
+Work Experience: You can use your résumé as a starting point.
+Share your past employment history including company name, dates of employment, job title, description of responsibilities, and key achievements.
+Make sure that you include high-impact (or power) statements.
+They should be in paragraph form but you could use bullet points to emphasize specific key areas like achievements.
+If you have little to no work experience and you have had volunteer roles relevant to your field of labor or study (such as missionary service, stake auditor, or ward social media specialist) you can also add this to your work section and you can note it was a volunteer position.

 LinkedIn article: Manage your experience section

-• Additional Sections: Click on the “Add profile section” button under your profile picture.
-Scroll to “Recommended” and click “Add Languages,” “Add Courses,” and/or “Add Licenses & Certifications.”
+Additional Sections: Click on the “Add profile section” button under your profile picture, scroll to “Recommended” and click “Add Courses”, and/or “Add Licenses & Certifications.”
+Furthermore, after clicking “Add profile section,” you can also scroll to “Additional” and click “Add volunteer experience,” and/or “Add languages.”

 Step 7: Make Connections